angr6908/holodex-neo/README.md

 # holodex-neo

-A high-performance Vue 3 remake of Holodex, migrating from legacy Vue 2/Vuetify to Vite, Shadcn Vue, and Tailwind v4.
+A high-performance Vue 3 remake of the Holodex frontend, migrating from legacy Vue 2/Vuetify to Vite, Shadcn Vue, and Tailwind v4.

 ### Demo
 https://001920.xyz